 - After speaking with representatives from both current students and alumni, response to the course appears overall positive.
 Alumni emphasized the uniqueness of the course, as opposed to an architecture degree course, which many of them took after graduation from the Department.
 Students felt they had gained an important advantage through studio/workshop modules that allowed creative interaction with materials and forms. - All students noted the importance of the ratio of staff to students, which at the moment does not facilitate the number of active students. - The transition to the new curriculum changed the overall nature of the course.
 According to some current students and alumni, having significantly reduced the number of modules meant that some basic modules, e.g. on model making, were omitted from the new curriculum structure.
-The lecturer who taught this specific module retired and as a consequence this particular area of expertise may have disappeared, although the Department claims that the subject has been integrated in other modules a pragmatic reaction but not necessarily optimal in terms of learning performance. - Another issue that was particularly noted by current students (especially thesis ones) concerns conservative teaching approaches.
+The lecturer who taught this specific module retired and as a consequence this particular area of expertise has disappeared. - Another issue that was particularly noted by current students (especially thesis ones) concerns conservative teaching approaches.
 This is perhaps due to a historical separation of traditional workshop/studio modules and theoretical components.
 Workshop/studio sessions may appear prescriptive without the opportunity to choose a case study other than the one designated by the lecturer.
-This could be an area for improvement, which is already initiated by the Department's new synthetic modules (see B. Curriculum).

-- Course content: each module is well adjusted and planned as an individual component, however overall the course structure is incoherent.
+This could be an area for improvement, which is already initiated by the Department's new synthetic modules (see B. Curriculum). - Course content: each module is well adjusted and planned as an individual component, however overall the course structure is incoherent.
 Whilst many teaching hours are spent, the existence of transferable skills from one module to the next is not evidenced. - Software sessions should follow a clear and logical integration alongside the conceptual and design syllabus and should be introduced from the first semesters onwards, possibly as part of other modules.
 Software training needs to be up to date with industry demands.
 This however presupposes designated facilities and funding from the state and Institute towards keeping hardware and software up-to-date and operational.